 April 12, 2016 • By

-Most traditional pillow types do not provide adequate neck support.
+Most traditional pillow types simply do not provide adequate neck support.
 A lack of proper support can cause neck, shoulder and back pain.

-Traditional pillow fill may collapse under the weight of your head during the night, resulting in a uncomfortable downward bend in your neck.
+Traditional pillow filling may collapse under the weight of your head during the night, resulting in a uncomfortable downward bend in your neck.
 To compensate, people often stack 2 or more pillows, which can inadvertently create an upward bend in their necks.
 Both scenarios can strain muscles an/or pinch nerves, leaving you with aches and pains the next morning.